-In Florissant, the summers are hot and muggy, the winters are very cold and windy, and it is partly cloudy year round.
+In Florissant, the summers are hot and muggy; the winters are very cold, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 25°F to 89°F and is rarely below 8°F or above 97°F.

 Based on the tourism score, the best times of year to visit Florissant for warm-weather activities are from late May to early July and from late July to late September.

-The hot season lasts for 3.7 months, from May 27 to September 18, with an average daily high temperature above 79°F. The hottest day of the year is July 21, with an average high of 89°F and low of 72°F.
+The hot season lasts for 3.7 months, from May 27 to September 18, with an average daily high temperature above 79°F. The hottest month of the year in Florissant is July, with an average high of 89°F and low of 71°F.

-The cold season lasts for 3.0 months, from November 28 to February 27, with an average daily high temperature below 50°F. The coldest day of the year is January 22, with an average low of 25°F and high of 40°F.
+The cold season lasts for 3.0 months, from November 28 to February 27, with an average daily high temperature below 50°F. The coldest month of the year in Florissant is January, with an average low of 25°F and high of 40°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.